aras-p/libeep_cnt_to_csv/readme.md

 I only checked the build on Windows (Visual Studio 2022) and Mac (clang 14).
 In theory any C++17 compiler should do.

-The embedded `libeep-3.3.177` source is from the SourceForge page above.
-License of that is GPLv3.
+The embedded `libeep-3.3.177` source is from the [SourceForge page](https://sourceforge.net/projects/libeep/) above.
+License of that is GPLv3, and the original authors are: Max-Planck Institute of Cognitive Neuroscience, Germany; ANT Software BV, The Netherlands; eemagine Medical Imaging Solutions GmbH, Germany; Radboud University, Nijmegen, The Netherlands; Philipps-Universität Marburg, Germany.